-GOAL 1 -- MENTAL HEALTH AND WELL BEING
+GOAL1 -- MENTAL HEALTH AND WELL BEING

-Building a Culture of Leadership - building on the Executive Functioning skills we have been working on, we will intentionally build a culture where students are encouraged to lead.
+- Building a Culture of Leadership - We will intentionally build a culture where students are encouraged to lead.
 Our goal is to see students at every grade level using their gifts and abilities to lead.

-GOAL 2 -- BUILDING JUNIOR and SENIOR HIGH ENGAGEMENT leading to RETENTION
+GOAL 2 -- BUILDING ENGAGEMENT leading to RETENTION

--- Ensure common language from grade 1 - 12 regarding life skills and practical use of education.

--- Connect students with job shadowing, career exploration, career counseling, wellness coaching and dual credit opportunities.
+Ensure common language from grade 1 - 12 regarding life skills and practical use of education.
+2024 - focus on grade 5/6 and 7/8 language and career exploration Connect students with job shadowing, career exploration, career counseling, wellness coaching, and dual credit opportunities.

-- Implement Experience Fridays where students will be able to experience a variety of new learning opportunities (local community members come in to teach on crocheting/ woodwork/ cake decorating/ childcare job opportunities/ trade opportunities/ fishing) - in addition to this offer a different tour each Friday - Southland/ VarSteel/ Lethbridge College.
+- Continue to develop our Experience Fridays where students will be able to experience a variety of new learning opportunities (local community members come in to teach on crocheting/ woodwork/ cake decorating/ childcare job opportunities/ trade opportunities/ fishing) - in addition to this offer tour Fridays - Trades based - Southland/ VarSteel/ Lethbridge College.

-GOAL 3 -- TRANSITION to NEW CURRICULUM focusing on DIFFERENTIATING ASSESSMENT our strategic priorities:
+GOAL 3 -- TRANSITION to NEW CURRICULUM focusing on EXPLORING RESOURCES our strategic priorities:

--- Allow staff opportunities to experiment with curriculum, develop concept based units, use resources supplied by both division and province to be best prepared for Fall 2023.
+-- Allow staff opportunities to experiment with curriculum, develop concept based units, use resources supplied by both division and province to refine lessons.

-- -- Lomond will continue to use the division Instructional Coach - -- Provide tools for teachers Conceptual Understanding resource - -- Begin to develop lessons in Hapara or google classroom - -- Money has been allocated for teacher release time to gather resources to strengthen new curriculum teaching and collaboration. - Continued discussions regarding differentiation in assessment practices
+- -- Lomond will continue to use the division Instructional Coach - -- Begin to develop lessons in Hapara or google classroom - -- Money has been allocated for teacher release time to gather resources to strengthen new curriculum teaching and collaboration. - Continued discussions regarding differentiation in assessment practices